congmul/googleBookSearch/README.md

 5. [Contributoring](#Contributoring)

 ## Description
-This app is employee directory with React.
-As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+This app is for searching books which a user is interested in from Google API

 ## Usage
 npm i to set environment <br>